 An employee who has not consulted an employment lawyer can be at a real disadvantage.
 Employers have all the bargaining power and employees without able legal counsel, where necessary, are vulnerable.
 Thus, the most practical way to bring balance to the employment relationship is by consulting an employment lawyer of your own when necessary.

 You should consult an employment lawyer in several situations where you have a serious concern with your employer and you believe you may need to take legal action.
 In some cases, an employment lawyer will strategically advise a client not to raise their concerns with their employer because they simply do not have a case, and risk damage to their career, reputation and finances for proceeding.
 But, in most cases, an employee’s intuition is correct, and an employment lawyer will advise of rights an employee didn’t know they had and recommend proceeding against the employer in some manner.

-In any case, if you do not clearly understand your rights or are unsure of the proper action, make an appointment to consult with our law firm over the phone for 15 minutes for free.
-Otherwise, you should always consult a lawyer who specializes in employment laws in the following circumstances:
+In any case, if you do not clearly understand your rights or are unsure of the proper action, make an appointment to consult with our law firm.

 - If you have been let go, and received a termination / severance package, but are unsure if the termination / severance package is appropriate in the circumstances.
 In this case, you may only need a one hour consultation with an employment lawyer.
 After all, some termination / severance packages are acceptable.